fmromano/crts/README.txt

 To remove previous build, use
 $ make clean

+CRTS must be run from the main crts directory.
+To run:
+$ ./crts
+and optionally, if using USRP's,
+$ ./crts_rx

+For available command line options use:
+$ ./crts -h
+or
+$ ./crts_rx -h

 All scenario config files should be placed in the scconfigs/ folder.
 All cognitive engine config files should be place in the ceconfigs/ folder.